ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 -   **LinkedIdentities**: A Passport Broker at example3.org has provided software functionality to allow a user to link their own accounts together.
-    After the user has successfully logged into the two accounts and passed any auth challenges, the Passport Broker added the [LinkedIdentities](#linkedidentities) Passport Visa for those two accounts:
+    After the user has successfully logged into the two accounts and passed all auth challenges, the Passport Broker added the [LinkedIdentities](#linkedidentities) Passport Visa for those two accounts:
     (1) "10001" from example1.org, and (2) "abcd" from example2.org.